vigetlabs/microcosm/examples/chatbot/README.md

 Whenever an action creator is pushed into Microcosm, it creates an action object to represent the resolution of that action creator.
-Stores can hook into the different states of that action as the action creator resolves.
+Domains can hook into the different states of that action as the action creator resolves.
 These states _loosely_ follow the `readyState` property of `XMLHTTPRequest`: